-I have so many jobs!
-I work for a coastal engineering company in Santa Cruz playing with mud and monitoring marine mammals; with SWFSC conducting aerial surveys for marine mammals and sea turtles; and with a nonprofit consulting company helping nonprofits launch successful capital campaigns.
+I have so many jobs its ridiculous!
+I work for a coastal engineering company in Santa Cruz playing with mud and monitoring marine mammals; with SWFSC conducting aerial surveys for marine mammals and sea turtles; and with a nonprofit consulting company in San Mateo helping nonprofits launch successful capital campaigns.
 Gotta’ pay the bills!
 When not at work, I am learning or playing in the ocean.
 I recently finished Passive Acoustic Technician Training, Helicopter Underwater Egress Survival Training, and the Motor Boat Operator Training Course.

 I previously worked as a blogger and copy editor for the personal finance start-up, Mint, which was acquired by Intuit in 2009.
 I also wrote for San Jose Magazine.
 In Pittsburgh, I was the director of marketing and administration for the Entrepreneurial Studies Program in Duquesne University’s School of Business.
 In another life I worked as a waitress at a truck stop diner.
 Great stories there!

 I have volunteered with The Marine Mammal Center in Sausalito since 2010 on the stranding rescue team, and I am a BeachCOMBERS volunteer.
 I am an oiled wildlife volunteer for the Oiled Wildlife Care Network.
 I have also volunteered at The California Academy of Sciences in the Invertebrate Zoology Department and at the Romberg Tiburon Center for Environmental Studies with Dr. Sarah Cohen.
 I even volunteered at the Erie Zoo as an animal dietician and petting zoo docent.